rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bloody_mary.md

 - Serve chilled: A Bloody Mary should be served cold, so make sure to chill all the ingredients beforehand.
 Serve over ice in a tall glass for the perfect finish.

-## Alcohol-free alternative to a Bloody Mary
+## Alcohol-free alternative to the Bloody Mary

 There are many delicious non-alcoholic alternatives to the classic Bloody Mary.
 Here are three: